SamridhiVaid/SAMRIDHI_RAVIKA_CMPUT663_PROJECT/README.md

 ## Execution Instructions

 ### Hardware Requirements
-You need to have a python installed on your machine.
-Or you can run below commands by connecting to one of the lab machines as shared in the [doc](https://docs.google.com/document/d/1Cz5zpYSWzm29epYLJM5FpGJHZNnoX9pz8sqt-gXhExg/edit)
+- You need to have a python installed on your machine to set up a virtual environment.
+Alternatively, you can connect to one of the lab machines using the ssh command as shared in the [doc](https://docs.google.com/document/d/1Cz5zpYSWzm29epYLJM5FpGJHZNnoX9pz8sqt-gXhExg/edit).
+Please follow the document to connect to the machine using ssh commant.
+Steps to setup a virtual environment is provided in the setup section below.

-Execution Environment Used:
-We have tested our code on lab machine (uc02.cs.ualberta.ca) by activating a virtual environment.
+- We have tested our code on lab machine (uc02.cs.ualberta.ca) by activating a virtual environment.

 ### Setup
 ```sh